Convection-Enhanced Delivery (CED) of MDNA55 in Adults With Recurrent or Progressive Glioblastoma

 - Confirmation that archived tissue is available from first diagnosis of GB for biomarker analysis

 - Subjects must have evidence of tumor recurrence/progression as determined by standard

 RANO criteria following standard therapy:

-- Screening MRI must be performed within 14 days prior to enrollment, and subjects receiving steroids must be on a stable, or decreasing dose for at least 5 days prior to imaging
+- Screening MRI must be performed within 14 days prior to planned infusion, and subjects receiving steroids must be on a stable, or decreasing dose for at least 5 days prior to imaging

 - More than 12 weeks must have elapsed since the completion of radiation therapy at the time of study entry

-- Recurrent tumor must be a solid, supratentorial, contrast-enhancing Glioblastoma no smaller than 1 cm x 1 cm (largest perpendicular dimensions) and no larger than 4 cm maximum in a single diameter based on MRI taken within 14 days prior to catheter placement
+- Recurrent tumor must be supratentorial, contrast-enhancing GB no smaller than 1 cm x 1 cm (largest perpendicular dimensions) and no larger than 4 cm maximum in a single direction based on MRI taken within 14 days prior to catheter placement

 - Karnofsky Performance Score (KPS) ≥ 70